bkesterbyld/maroon-potato/src/pages/index.md

     content: >
       Above combines the capabilities of SQL and NoSQL databases with low code processing logic.
-It enables anyone to create an intelligent operational data lake for analytics, app development and secure data sharing with 3rd parties.
+It enables anyone to create an intelligent operational data lake for app development, analytics and secure data sharing with 3rd parties.
     actions:
       - label: Learn More